privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 message SelectWinningAdResponse {
   // Unencrypted response.
   message SelectWinningAdRawResponse {
-    // Custom Audience / Interest Group name. string custom_audience_name = 1;
+    // Custom Audience (a.k.a Interest Group) name. string custom_audience_name = 1;

     // The ad that will be rendered on the end user's device.
 This url is validated
     // on the client side to ensure that it actually belongs to Custom Audience
-    // or Interest Group.
+    // (a.k.a Interest Group).
     string ad_render_url = 2;

-    // Bid for the winning ad candidate, generated by a Buyer participating in
+    // Bid for the winning ad candidate, generated by a buyer participating in
     // the auction.
     double bid_price = 3;